WICG/attribution-reporting-api/trigger_attestation.md

 Our designs for [cross app and web measurement](https://github.com/WICG/attribution-reporting-api/blob/main/app_to_web.md) allow routing attribution to the underlying platform.
-Therefore, to support this kind of token-based attestation in that setting would require the underlying platform to support this design.
+Therefore, to support this kind of token-based verification in that setting would require the underlying platform to support this design.